-Often these symptoms will not be noticed and can be mistaken for a common cold, however if you’re separated from the pet for several days or weeks, the symptoms should disappear and only reappear when in contact with the pet again.
+Often these symptoms will not be noticed and can be mistaken for a common cold.
+But if you’re separated from the pet for several days or weeks, the symptoms should disappear and only reappear when in contact with the pet again.

 If you or someone you know is allergic to pets, there are a few simple tips you can use in order to make it more comfortable for them to be around the dog/cat.

 - Keep the animal out of bedrooms as we tend to spend the most time their when at home

 - Close off ducts to the bedrooms and use electric heaters or other devices – alternatively you can cover the vents with cheesecloth

 - Do not allow your pet on the furniture